Get Tech Tips

 Sight Glass / Moisture Indicator

-The sight glass portion is simple, it's just there to show if the liquid line has a full line of liquid or if it has bubbles which shows it’s a liquid/vapor mix.
+The sight glass portion is simple; it's just there to show if the liquid line has a full line of liquid or if it has bubbles.
+If we see bubbles, we'll know there's a liquid/vapor mix.

-Second, when installing a sight glass keep it sealed as long as possible before installing.
-If you open the indicator to air prematurely it may change color due to moisture in the air.
-If that does happen most indicators will change back after being installed, a proper vacuum pulled and the system run for several hours.
-If it still reads wet after that time the system likely is wet and new line driers should be installed and deep vacuum pulled.
+Second, when installing a sight glass, keep it sealed as long as possible before installing.
+If you open the indicator to air prematurely, it may change color due to moisture in the air.
+Should that happen, most indicators will change back after installation, proper evacuation, and several hours of runtime.
+If it still reads wet after that time, the system likely is wet; at that point, you should install new line driers and pull a deep vacuum.